Skip to main content

 论坛

-In the query format, we will specify the enumeration of characters from a to zzzz, this method allows us to rotate the search results to the maximum and get many new unique results:
+In the query format, we will specify a character brute-force from a to zzzz, this method allows for maximum rotation of search results and obtaining many new unique results:

 $query {az:a:zzzz}

-This macro will create 475254 additional queries for each original search query, which will give a total of 4 x 475254 = 1901016 search queries, an impressive figure, but it is not a problem for A-Parser.
-At a speed of 2000 requests per minute, this task will be processed in just 16 hours.
+This macro will create 475254 additional queries for each original search query, which in total will give 4 x 475254 = 1901016 search queries, an impressive figure, but it is not a problem at all for A-Parser.
+At a speed of 2000 queries per minute, such a task will be processed in just 16 hours.

 Using operators